Enuresis: Behavioral therapy

 Waking a child up at night is not a medically supported long-term cure or solution for nocturnal enuresis, and may just be a one-time solution even if it appears to resolve enuresis.

+Urotherapy

+Urotherapy is a non pharmacological and non surgical approach for managing enuresis, particularly in children.
+It includes structured interventions aimed at improving bladder and bowel function, such as scheduled voiding, guidance on fluid intake, toilet posture, and monitoring urinary and bowel habits.
+Evidence indicates that urotherapy, as a first line intervention, can reduce symptoms of urinary incontinence and improve bladder function in pediatric populations.

 Neurostimulation

 Evidence suggests that neurostimulation therapy may be an efficacious and safe form of treatment of pediatric primary enuresis, also known as bedwetting.
 Neurostimulation of the sacral nerve is an option for children in which all other therapies have failed.
 Neurostimulation treatment of adult enuresis may be considered prior to pursuing surgical methods.
 For adult enuresis, sacral nerve stimulation can be administered to decrease bladder muscle activity so that the bladder muscles are not constantly in a contracted state to help improve enuresis symptoms.

 Hypnotherapy

 Hypnotherapy is often performed under the guidance of a licensed clinician or hypnotherapist.
 It is a guided state of relaxation, concentration and focused attention, and is often where the individual is in a guided trance-like state to treat conditions such as pediatric enuresis.
 However, some studies have shown that the utilization of enuresis alarm may be more effective than hypnotherapy.
 On the other hand, certain types of hypnotherapy may be more effective compared to no treatment of enuresis, but evidence is insufficient.